 Getting to The Galapagos Islands

 If you are travelling there independently, then you could book daily tours to visit the different islands.
-However, to see more and to get the most out of your time in The Galapagos Islands, I highly recommend booking an all-inclusive liveaboard tour for several days sailing around the archipelago.
+True, you will save a little bit of money, but it’s also not the most efficient way to see the islands.
+To get the most out of your time in The Galapagos Islands, I highly recommend booking an all-inclusive liveaboard tour for several days sailing around the archipelago.

-I can highly recommend G Adventures.
-They offer different tours, I did one of their 10-day tours which covered Central, South and East Islands of the Galapagos.
+I can highly recommend G Adventures, who offer a wide range of top quality Galapagos tour options – they also do regular flash sales, so you can grab an absolute bargain!
+You can check out their current trips here.
+I did one of their 10-day tours which covered Central, South and East Islands of the Galapagos.

-If none of these are suitable, then check out some of the other Galapagos Tours from G Adventures
+If neither of these are suitable, then check out some of these other Galapagos Islands Tours

 BEST ANIMAL EXPERIENCES #2 - AMAZON RAINFOREST, SOUTH AMERICA

 If you are in South America and want one of THE BEST animal experiences, then make sure you visit The Amazon Rainforest.
 The Amazon Rainforest is immense, it’s a staggering 5.5million kmsq² and spreads over a ton of countries in South America; Brazil (approx. 60%) Peru (about 13%) Columbia, Ecuador, Venezuela, Guyana, Bolivia, Suriname and French Guiana.